 The Parish Nurse program is provided to members of the congregation, at no cost, in a variety of ways.

 - Helps the congregation and staff to understand the relationship between body, mind and spirit.

 - Provides presence via home and hospital visits.
 Assists with home communion as directed by the pastor(s).

 - Advises congregation on health-related issues, including preventive and recovery care through phone calls and cards.
 In accordance with Parish Nurse insurance parameter, provides assistance with non-invasive nursing procedures only.

 - Assists in obtaining needed health services and medical equipment (provides an equipment loan closet.)

 - Assists in worship by helping to facilitate our Services of Wholeness.

 - Provides blood pressure checks and health screening information as requested.

-- Provides various options for health education including: adult forums, resource materials and individual consultation.
+- Provides various options for health education including: Forum for All, resource materials and individual consultation.

 - Acts as referral source and provides links to existing support and health-care programs.